 If you want to bring your phone with you in a switch to Total Wireless, check out Total Wireless’ BYOD (Bring Your Own Device) option.
 But, in order to transfer a device from one network to another, the bands and frequencies — or the radio signals used to transmit your data, texts, and calls — must be compatible.
 To check your phone’s compatibility with other well-known networks, see the chart from Droid Life, a website for tech enthusiasts, below:

+Is Total Wireless GSM or CDMA?
+Now you know.
 Total Wireless runs on the Verizon Wireless network, which uses CDMA technology.
 While there are drawbacks to CDMA, the system boasts fewer data lags and fewer dropped calls.
 In order to bring your phone with you in a switch to Total Wireless, the bands and frequencies must be compatible.